insamuel/CSC591-HW-LUA/README.md

 # About

 Repository for all homeworks for CSC591.
+Output files are located in \etc\out

 - To run HW1, navigate to \src\HW1 and run 'python script.py'.
 HW1 tests are contained in \src\HW1 and can be run all together by 'python Tests.py'.